Mary Ann Childers

 Childers grew up in Louisville, Kentucky.
 During her senior year at Northwestern University in 1974, she entered broadcasting as an intern at WGN-TV in Chicago.
 At the time, she was a pre-law student, but she applied for the broadcasting internship to earn the last credit she needed to graduate.
 After her internship ended, she became an associate producer for The Phil Donahue Show, which was being filmed at the WGN studios.
-She left the show for news anchor jobs at WAVE in Louisville and WTHR in Indianapolis, then moved back to the Chicago market in 1980, joining WLS-TV as a weekend anchor.
+She left the show for news-anchor jobs at WAVE in Louisville and WTHR in Indianapolis, then moved back to the Chicago market in 1980, joining WLS-TV as a weekend anchor.

-By 1986, Childers and John Drury were anchoring Chicago's top-rated 10pm news broadcast.
+By 1986, Childers and John Drury were anchoring Chicago's top-rated 10:00 pm news broadcast.
 In 1987, Robert Feder wrote, "With the obvious exception of Oprah Winfrey, the most popular television stars in Chicago today are WLS-Channel 7 anchors John Drury and Mary Ann Childers."
 In 1994, Childers decided not to renew her contract with WLS and joined WBBM-TV.

-It was announced on March 31, 2008, that she would be leaving WBBM along with 17 others, as part of cost cutting throughout the CBS news division.
+On March 31, 2008, she was announced as leaving WBBM along with 17 others, as part of cost cutting throughout the CBS news division.
 Her contract was not renewed along with on-air personalities Diann Burns and Sports Director Mark Malone.
 She then joined the Res Publica Group, a strategic communications firm.

-Childers is married to Jay Levine, a fellow journalist who worked with her at WLS and WBBM.
+Childers is married to Jay Levine, a fellow journalist, who worked with her at WLS and WBBM.
 They were married in 1989.
 For a time, the two served as co-anchors on WBBM.